NeeluT/Simon_Game/PlanningDocs.md

-# Planning for Simon Game
+# Planning for Simon

+## Analyze the app's functionality

+MVP

+As a uer....

+- I want to be able to have 1 player
+- I want to have 4 tiles to play with
+- I want to be able to go to next level if I follow the taps correctly
+- I want to know on what level I am
+- I want to get notified when I win the last level

+Plans to improve this game in the future:
+- Add scores
+- Add more graphic

+- clean/minimalists

 ## Wireframes the UI◊

 - High Fidelity
-    - Buttons and tiles are clickable
+    - Buttons are clickable
+    - hover effect happens on buttons

 - Low Fidelity
+    - The app has one page
     - The name of the game (Simon) shows up on top of the page
     - Messages to the user about the level of the game show up on top of the board
-    - Messages to the user about the turns show up on the bottom of the board
+    - Messages to the user about the win or failure show up on the bottom of the board
     - Play again button goes on the bottom of the page
-    - Failure message will take the entire page
     - Drawing and visual layout of the page

     ![Simon Game](Assets/SimonBoard.png)